luyingz06/Auroraaa06.github.io/_pages/about.md

   - /about.html
 ---

-Hi!👋 I'm Luying, a second year Robotics master student from University of Pennsylvania.
+Hi!👋 I'm Luying, a second year master student in Robotics from the University of Pennsylvania.

 I am very fortunate to be advised by [Prof. Mangharam](https://www.seas.upenn.edu/~rahulm/) of X-Lab from [School of Electrical and Systems Engineering](https://www.ese.upenn.edu/) and [Prof. Matni](https://www.grasp.upenn.edu/people/nikolai-matni/) from [UPenn GRASP Lab](https://www.grasp.upenn.edu/), University of Pennsylvania